 Throughout the years since we have been producing Sherline tools certain questions come up over and over again.
 To help you make the best use of your equipment and to help the new machinist become familiar with some of the details involved in learning to become good at metalworking, we have prepared instructions on the aspects of machine adjustment and use that are often sources of puzzlement for new machinists.
-Our FAQ section should take care of most Frequently Asked Questions, but this section allows us to go into greater detail on the subjects that require it.
 We hope you find it interesting and informative.

 - Assembling the Headstock, Motor, and Speed Control

 Instructions accompanied by step-by-step photos reprinted from the Sherline Assembly and Instruction Guide that comes with each machine.
 For more on the motor and speed control CLICK HERE.